chrisking94/EntityOrientedCommunication/README.md

 ### 0.2 Client Console

-Similiar to section 0.1, we need to create a client console application.
-Then declare a class that implements the interface named **IEntity** in the application.To make this quick start conciser, suppose the objects **A** and **B** are of same type named **SignalStation**.
+Similiar to section 0.1, we need to create a client console application firstly.
+Then declare a class that implements the interface named **IEntity** in the application.
+In order to make this quick start conciser, we suppose the objects **A** and **B** are of same type named **SignalStation**.

 ```c#
 using EntityOrientedCommunication;